mariajdavis/Git-Terminal-User-Documentation/docs/utilities/utilities.md

 A branch is no longer needed once it and its history has been merged with the master.
 To delete a branch locally:

-1. Make sure the branch has been merged, otherwise an error message will appear when attempting to delete.
+1. Ensure branch has been merged, otherwise an error message will appear when attempting to delete.
-2. To delete after merging:
+2. Delete after merging:
 ```bash
 git branch -d <new-branch-name>
 ```
-3. To delete without merging (in the event that you are discarding the development):
+3. Delete without merging (in the event that you are discarding the development):
 ```bash
 git branch -D <new-branch-name>
 ```